new employees

 Check in Often

 In addition to promoting an open-door policy, you should also promote positive company culture, with activities that encourage interaction between the existing team and those just starting.
 This could be business conferences and activities or more informal lunches with the team.
-You could even host a happy hour on Fridays so that everyone can get to know each other better.
+You could host a happy hour on Fridays so that everyone can get to know each other better.

 A Warm Welcome is Also a Way to Save Money